Smatek1001/AI_DnD/Characters/NPCs/The_Shade.md

 **Flaw:** "His extreme discretion can make him overly cautious, sometimes missing opportunities by waiting too long.
 His love for profit can make him vulnerable."

 ## IV.
 Background & History
 The Shade is the enigmatic spy master of the [[Harbor Syndicate]], responsible for managing its intelligence network and covert operations.
 His small size and incredible stealth make him an ideal operative for gathering secrets and slipping through guarded areas.
-He works directly under [[The Anchor]], gathering information that fuels the Syndicate's dominance in [[Duskhaven]]'s underworld.
+He works directly under [[The Anchor]], gathering information that fuels the [[Harbor Syndicate]]'s dominance in [[Duskhaven]]'s underworld.

 ## V. Goals & Motivations
 ### Short-term Goals